Injury prevention begins with a SAFE DIALOGUE.

 A SAFE DIALOGUE is a simple technique that leaders can use to engage the workforce and raise situational awareness.
 Individuals can benefit from the technique be thinking through their task.
 Teams can benefit by creating a questioning attitude.

 A SAFE DIALOGUE can help you avoid unsafe decisions.
-Have you ever had to investigate and accident that made you think, “What were they thinking? or They knew better than that?”
-We make choices every day that make since to us at the time BUT they have the potential to lead to accidents.
-Our ability to use good safe judgement can be the difference in a good or bad outcome.
+Have you ever had to investigate an accident that made you think, “What were they thinking? or They knew better than that?”
+We make choices every day that makes sense to us at the time BUT they have the potential to lead to accidents.
+Our ability to use good safe judgment can be the difference in a good or bad outcome.

-How do you instill good safe judgement into the decisions that people make every day?
+How do you instill good safe judgment into the decisions that people make every day?

 Here are a few basic tips on the SAFE DIALOGUE thought process.

 - Situational Awareness is the accuracy of a person’s knowledge of a task and working conditions compared to the actual conditions at a given time.